urbit/docs/tutorials/sail-and-udon.md

 inside a `<code>` HTML element with monospace font and highlighted with a different background color.

-Using `` ` `` is useful when you want to designated only part of a line as code.
+Using `` ` `` is useful when you want to designate only part of a line as code.
-Since this page is written in Udon, we’ve been using this operation throughout this guide to `format text` to distinguish code from prose.
+Since this page is written in Udon, we’ve been using this operation throughout this guide to _format text_ to distinguish `code` from prose.

 **Example:**

 ```
 `*[a 2 b c] -> *[*[a b] *[a c]]` is like lisp’s `apply`.
 ```

 **Produces:**

 `*[a 2 b c] -> *[*[a b] *[a c]]` is like lisp’s `apply`.